rswilkens/aclpub2-Tutorial/README.md

   bio_file: Path to bio LaTeX file relative to the invited_talks/ directory.
 ```

-#### papers.yml + papers/
+#### papers.yml

-Lists the accepted papers, along with a directory containing the associated PDFs.
+This file should list the accepted papers, along with a directory (named papers/) containing the associated PDFs.
 The listed papers much each have a unique ID so that they may be referred to by ID within the `program.yml` file later on.

 ```yaml
 - id: Unique ID for the paper.